Astronaut character drifting against starfield with $500 max bet panel

 100HP reaches players through Softswiss, Hub88, and EvenBet aggregation layers, all of which have their own compliance checks on the studios they onboard.
 An aggregator-relayed game passes through multiple audit gates before it reaches a lobby, which is an additional structural safeguard.

-The honest critique of Astronaut is not about fairness.
-It is about youth.
-The game shipped in March 2025, the studio was founded in 2022, and the distribution network is still scaling.
 All of those are resolvable with time, but a player evaluating Astronaut today should weigh the excellent fairness story against the shorter public track record.
 If you want a game that has been in the wild for six years with a transparent incident history, Aviator is still the safer bet.
 If you want best-in-class RTP with no known scandal, Astronaut is already there.

-Astronaut dual panels: running two stakes per rocket
+Dual panels: running two stakes per rocket

 The two-panel bet layout is the default in crash cabinets, and 100HP Gaming ships it without a branded name.
 You get Panel 1 and Panel 2, each with its own stake, its own auto cash-out target, and its own manual Cash Out button.
 The combined stake on both panels is your effective risk per round.
 Used well, the split lets you lock a small profit on most rounds while keeping exposure to a bigger multiplier on the other side.
 Used poorly, it just doubles your variance.